Tianxiang-C/ctx/content/en/slides/22-09-06-evo-pre/index.md

 ### Results

 ![image](fig-1.jpg)
-Fig. 1.
+<figcaption align = "center"><b>Fig.1 - Fig. 1.
 Average attractiveness ratings and standard error bars for the 0.70 and 0.84 WHRs for each group separately.
+</b></figcaption>
 ---

 ### Discussion